Eurasian collared dove

-The Eurasian collared dove (Streptopelia decaocto), often simply just collared dove, is a dove species native to Europe, Asia, and northern Africa.
-It has also been introduced to Japan, North and Central America, and the islands in the Caribbean.
+The Eurasian collared dove (Streptopelia decaocto), often called the collared dove, is a dove species from the genus Streptopelia.
+It is grey-buff to pinkish-grey, and has a black half-collar edged with white on its nape, alluding to the name.
+It is native to Europe, Asia, and North Africa.
+It has also been introduced to Japan, North and Central America, and select Caribbean islands.

 Taxonomy

 The Hungarian naturalist Imre Frivaldszky first described the Eurasian collared dove with the scientific name Columba risoria varietas C. decaocto in 1838, considering it a wild variety of the domesticated barbary dove.
 The type locality is Plovdiv in Bulgaria.
-It is now placed in genus Streptopelia that was described in 1855 by the French ornithologist Charles Lucien Bonaparte.
+It is now placed in the genus Streptopelia that was described in 1855 by the French ornithologist Charles Lucien Bonaparte.

 The Burmese collared dove (S. xanthocycla) was formerly considered a subspecies of the Eurasian collared dove, but was split as a distinct species by the IOC in 2021.
 Two other subspecies were formerly sometimes accepted, S. d. stoliczkae from Turkestan in central Asia and S. d. intercedens from southern India and Sri Lanka; they are now considered junior synonyms of the species.

 The Eurasian collared dove is also closely related to the Sunda collared dove of southeast Asia and the African collared dove of Sub-Saharan Africa, forming a superspecies with these.
-Identification from the African collared dove is very difficult with silent birds, with the African species being marginally smaller and paler, but the calls are very distinct, a soft purring "Cou'crrrrroouw" in the African collared dove quite unlike the Eurasian collared dove's three-note cooing.
+Identification from the African collared dove is difficult with silent birds, with the African species being marginally smaller and paler, but the calls are distinct, a soft purring "Cou'crrrrroouw" in the African collared dove unlike the Eurasian collared dove's three-note cooing.

 Etymology

 The generic name is from the Ancient Greek streptos meaning "collar" and peleia meaning "dove".
-The specific epithet, decaocto, is Greek for "eighteen".
+The specific epithet, decaocto, is Greek for "eighteen", a traditional onomatopoeia for the bird's call.
 The association of the dove with the number eighteen has its roots in a Greek myth.
 A maid who worked hard for little money was unhappy that she was only paid 18 silver coins a year and begged the gods to let the world know how little she was rewarded by her mistress.
-Zeus, hearing her pleas, created the collared dove, which has called out "decaocto" ever since to tell the world of the maid's mistreatment.
-In several Balkan languages, the number 18 is a three-syllable word (e.g. tiz-en-nyolc in Frivaldszky's native Hungarian), so is ultimately onomatopoeic from the bird's call.
+Zeus, hearing her pleas, created the collared dove (or transformed the maid into the dove), and the maid called out "decaocto" ever since, presumably to tell the world of her mistreatment.
+In several Balkan languages, the number 18 is a three-syllable word (e.g. tiz-en-nyolc in Frivaldszky's native Hungarian), so is likewise onomatopoeic for the bird's call.

 As most of its European range in the 19th century, including its type locality, was within the Turkish-controlled Ottoman Empire, its name in many European languages translates as Turkish dove, e.g. Danish Tyrkerdue, German Türkentaube, French Tourterelle turque.